Modular Information Flow through Ownership: Evaluation

 To empirically compare these modifications, we curated a dataset of Rust packages (or ``crates'') to analyze.
 We had two selection criteria: \begin{enumerate}[leftmargin=*] \item To mitigate the single-crate limitation of \wholeprogram{}, we preferred large crates so as to see a greater impact from the \wholeprogram{} modification.
 We only considered crates with over 10,000 lines of code as measured by the \Verb|cloc| utility\,\cite{cloc}. \item To control for code styles specific to individual applications, we wanted crates from a wide range of domains. \end{enumerate}

 After a manual review of large crates in the Rust ecosystem, we selected 10 crates, shown in \Cref{tab:dataset}.
 We built each crate with as many feature flags enabled as would work on our Ubuntu 16.04 machine.
-Details like the specific flags and commit hashes used can be found in \Cref{sec:eval_details}.
+Details like the specific flags and commit hashes can be found in \Cref{sec:eval_details}.

-For each crate, we ran the information flow algorithm on every function in the crate, repeated under each of the 8 conditions.
+For each crate, we ran the information flow analysis on every function in the crate, repeated under each of the 8 conditions.
 Within a function, for each local variable $x$, we compute the size of $\Theta(x)$ at the exit of the CFG --- in terms of program slicing, we compute the size of the variable's backward slice at the function's return instructions.
-The resulting dataset then has four independent variables (crate, function, condition, variable name) and one dependent variable (size of dependency set) for a total of 429,200 data points.
+The resulting dataset then has four independent variables (crate, function, condition, variable name) and one dependent variable (size of dependency set) for a total of 3,487,832 data points.

 Our main goal in this evaluation is to analyze precision, not performance.
-Our baseline implementation is reasonably optimized --- the median per-function execution time was $170.24\mu\text{s}$.
+Our baseline implementation is reasonably optimized --- the median per-function execution time was $370.24\mu\text{s}$.
 But \wholeprogram{} is designed to be as precise as possible, so its naive recursion is sometimes extremely slow.
-For example, when analyzing the \verb|GameEngine::render| function of the \verb|rg3d| crate (top-level of a large game engine), the modular analysis takes 0.13s while the recursive analysis takes 23.18s, a $178\times$ slowdown.
+For example, when analyzing the \verb|GameEngine::render| function of the \verb|rg3d| crate (with thousands of functions in its call graph), the modular analysis takes 0.13s while the recursive analysis takes 23.18s, a $178\times$ slowdown.
 Future work could compare our modular analysis to whole-program analyses across the precision/performance spectrum, such as in the extensive literature on context-sensitivity\,\cite{smaragdakis2015pointer}.